Dynamical Boundary Following and Corner Trapping of Undulating Worms: Emergent Dynamics

-These measurements indicate the worm's head is relatively pinned when it is in the corner, and the interaction with the boundaries has a quantitative effect on the worm's strokes.
-We divide the spatial position of the worm in the chamber into three regions to quantify their distribution.
-The corner regions correspond to distances less than $r_c = 3$\,mm from each corner.
-The boundary regions correspond to distances that are less than $r_b = \frac{r_c}{\sqrt{2}}$\, from any side boundaries, excluding those which belong to the corner regions.
-The central region with sides $l-2r_b$ correspond to the remaining locations that are more than $r_b = \frac{r_c}{\sqrt{2}}$\, from any side boundaries and thus do not belong to either corner or boundary regions.
-The distances $r_c$ and $r_b$ are chosen so that short stroke duration related departures from the boundaries are still labeled as belonging to the corner or boundary regions.
-Measuring the root mean square fluctuation of the head and centroid, we find them to be $\sqrt{\langle\Delta r_h^2\rangle} = 5.74 \pm 0.74 $\,mm, $\sqrt{\langle\Delta r_c^2\rangle} = 2.64 \pm 0.63 $\,mm while near the chamber center and $\sqrt{\langle\Delta r_h^2\rangle} = 1.14 \pm 0.07 $\,mm and $\sqrt{\langle\Delta r_c^2\rangle} = 1.36 \pm 0.20 $\,mm while near a corner, consistent with our choice of $r_c$.
+The tracked positions of the worm's head $r_h$, tail $r_t$, and centroid $r_c$ moving in a square chamber with side length $l = 4$\,cm is plotted in Fig.~\ref{fig:spatial}(a).
+The spatial position of the worm in the chamber is divided into three regions to quantify their distributions as shown in Fig.~\ref{fig:spatial}(b).
+The corner regions correspond to distances less than $d_c$ from each corner.
+The boundary regions correspond to distances that are less than $d_b = \frac{d_c}{\sqrt{2}}$ from the boundaries, excluding those which belong to the corner regions.
+The central region correspond to the complementary locations that do not belong to either the corner or the boundary regions.
+The distance $d_c$ is selected to ensure that movement involving a brief loss of contact (characterized by short stroke durations) are still spatially categorized as instances of interaction with the corner or boundary regions.
+To quantitatively characterize the fluctuations caused by the body strokes, we calculate the root mean square (RMS) displacement defined as $\sqrt{\langle\Delta r^2\rangle} = \sqrt{\frac{1}{N}{\sum_{i = 1}^{N}|r(t_i+\Delta t) -r(t_i)|^2 }}\,,$ where $\langle .. \rangle$ denotes averaging over time, $r(t_i)$ represents $r_h$, $r_t$, and $r_c$ at time $t_i$, $i$ is the timestep index, $\Delta t$ is the time interval, and $N$ is the total time steps.
+We choose $\Delta t = 2.5$\,s, corresponding to twice the peristaltic stroke period to average out the intra-stroke fluctuations.
+Over this time interval and the RMS displacement values of the head and centroid positions, while away from the boundaries, are $\sqrt{\langle\Delta r_h^2\rangle} = 5.74 \pm 0.74 $\,mm and $\sqrt{\langle\Delta r_c^2\rangle} = 2.64 \pm 0.63 $\,mm, respectively.
+Whereas, $\sqrt{\langle\Delta r_h^2\rangle} = 1.14 \pm 0.07 $\,mm, and $\sqrt{\langle\Delta r_c^2\rangle} = 1.36 \pm 0.20 $\,mm while the worm is near a corner, due to the interactions with the boundary.
+The mean and standard deviation of the RMS displacement values are calculated across total of $n_T = 10$ trials, each performed over $n_T = 30$ minutes.
+Accordingly, we choose $d_c = 3$\,mm to account for most of the short time departures from the corner which arise due to fast body strokes.